 - Faster equipment location.
-ED-CELL researchers are working to ensure that ED staff can rapidly locate and deliver key equipment that is available in limited capacity throughout the ED, thereby speeding time to diagnosis and treatment.
+ED-CELL researchers are working to ensure that staff members in the emergency department can rapidly locate and deliver key equipment that is available in limited capacity throughout the department, thereby speeding time to diagnosis and treatment.

 - Timely care.
-ED-CELL is focused on helping the ED care team locate and alert needed health care providers when a patient is ready to be seen, helping to reducing length of stay in the ED.
+ED-CELL is focused on helping the emergency department care team locate and alert needed health care providers when a patient is ready to be seen, helping to reducing length of stay in the emergency department.

 - Accurate information on status and location.
-ED-CELL innovations help ED staff members more accurately monitor patient location and status, eliminating unnecessary delays in care.
+ED-CELL innovations help emergency department staff members more accurately monitor patient location and status, eliminating unnecessary delays in care.

-The Emergency Department Clinical Engineering Learning Lab has several ongoing projects to improve the ED experience for patients and staff:
+ED-CELL has several ongoing projects to improve the emergency department experience for patients and staff:

 - Triage improvement.
 ED-CELL investigators are developing strategies to better connect the right patient with the right doctor at the right time.